 Who Must Take the Educator Licensure Tests?

-Applicants for the three-year Initial license must provide evidence of successful completion of the appropriate Principles of Learning and Teaching test or the appropriate subject-specific pedagogy exam.
+Applicants for standard license must also pass an appropriate Principles of Learning and Teaching test or an appropriate subject-specific pedagogy exam.

 - Prepare for a Test